johalduran7/EKS-prometheus-grafana/README.md

 # AWS Elastic Kubernetes Service Project

-This project leverages the stack set up on minikube in the project https://github.com/johalduran7/prometheus-grafana-k8s
+This project leverages the stack set up on minikube in the project https://github.com/johalduran7/prometheus-grafana-k8s and provisions ArgoCD.

 This is intended to show how to deploy the same stack on EKS and the provisioning via Terraform.